 Aim & Scope

-The years currently covered by Elsevier/Scopus are from 2019 to 2025.
+The years currently covered by Elsevier/Scopus are 2019-2026.

-The years currently covered by EMBASE are from 2020 to 2025.
+The years currently covered by EMBASE are 2020-2026.

 IJN requires that authors follow the ICMJE (International Committee of Medical Journal Editors) recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals.
 More information can be found here: http://www.icmje.org